This page contains enriched content visible when JavaScript is enabled or by clicking here. Skip to Main Content

 DOI = Digital Object Identifier

-This is a unique alphanumeric identifier assigned to some journal articles.
+This is a unique alphanumeric identifier assigned to journal articles and book chapters.
 It's becoming more common for journal articles in the sciences and social sciences.
-If you find a journal article that has as DOI, include that in an MLA 8th edition citation.
+If you find a source that has a DOI, include that in the citation.

 library@up.edu | 503.943.7111 or 800.841.8261 | 5000 N. Willamette Blvd., Portland, OR 97203-5798